jeffbcross/material/THEMING.md

     <body>...</body>
 </html>
 ```

-> NOTE: The directory `/dist/themes` is updated after running `gulp build`.
+<br/>**Step 2:**

-2. If no theme is specified, your application will be in the **default** Angular Material theme... no extra configuration is required.
+If no theme is specified, your application will be in the **default** Angular Material theme... no extra configuration is required.
 <br/><br/>To **override** an area of your application with a custom theme, simply use the `md-theme` directive on specific view areas; which may be a container element or a specific element within your **ng-app**. <br/><br/>Angular Material component will always use the theme specified by its own **md-theme** setting or use the setting from the closest, theme-specified, parent container node.
-If a theme is **NOT** specified for a component or its parent, the `default` theme will again be used.
+If a theme is **NOT** specified for a component or any of its parent, the `default` theme will again be used.
 <br/><br/>
 ```html
 <!doctype html>